Cray-HPE/docs-csm/operations/hpe_pdu/hpe_pdu_admin_procedures.md

 ## Discover HPE PDU after Upgrading CSM

+Use the following procedure to ensure the `hms-discovery` job and Redfish Translation Service (RTS) correctly discover HPE PDUs when upgrading from CSM 1.0 or earlier releases to CSM 1.2.

-**This procedure is only needed when upgrading CSM, not performing a fresh install.
-This procedure should be run after CSM has been fully upgraded including the discovery job.**
+> **IMPORTANT:** This procedure is only needed when upgrading CSM, not performing a fresh install.
+This procedure should be run after CSM has been fully upgraded including the discovery job.

+### Procedure

-1. In CSM releases 1.0 and earlier, the `hms-discovery` job and Redfish Translation Service (RTS) treated all PDUs as if were made by ServerTech.
+1. In CSM 1.0 and earlier releases, the `hms-discovery` job and RTS treated all PDUs as if were made by ServerTech.
 After the upgrade to CSM 1.2, RTS will still think the HPE PDUs in the system are ServerTech PDUs.
-These erroneous HPE PDU entries for RTS need to get removed from Vault.
+Remove these erroneous HPE PDU entries for RTS from Vault.

     1. Get Vault password and create Vault alias.